sangsokea/kshrd-alumni/README.md

 ## Git Branch
- - We decided to use "master" branch as our branch.
+ - We decided to use "main" branch as our branch.

 ## Created By